 Losses for drugmakers, hospitals pull stocks lower

-U.S. stocks declined for the third time in four days on Tuesday as health care companies took centre stage.
+U.S. stocks declined for the third time in four days on Tuesday as health care companies took center stage.
 Drugmakers fell after President Donald Trump said he wants to bring drug prices down.

 Comments